CODE OF CONDUCT

 PARTICIPANT CONFIDENTIALITY AGREEMENT

-It is understood those attending training at the Toronto Hostels Training Centre (THTC) agree all discussions, case examples, either clinical or organizational, and all comments made by workshop participants during training sessions and while attending training at THTC shall be considered strictly confidential.
+It is understood those attending classroom and live online training through the Toronto Hostels Training Centre (THTC) agree all discussions, case examples, either clinical or organizational, and all comments made by workshop participants during training sessions and while participating in training at THTC shall be considered strictly confidential.
 Under no circumstances will the information in those communications be discussed with anyone unless there are suspected abuses disclosed.

 If suspected abuses are disclosed Toronto Hostels Training Centre Policies are to be strictly followed.